lee-zhg/create-k8s-cluster/README.md

 ## Lab 2
 ### _Training and deploying a deep learning models to make predictions as a webservice_
 You're familiar with data science and Machine Learning, have built models before, but trying to understand how to make sense of a large feature space.
-Deep learning with hyperparameter optimiation is
+Deep learning with hyperparameter optimiation is an effective method for identifying and weighting the most important features across a timeseries dataset without the need to manually pick features.

+This lab begins by introducing you to deep learning through a Juypter notebook environment using the Keras framework.
+The lab builds on the Juypter Notebook enviornment by defining and submitting experiments for training multiple models in parellel.

+*By the end of these labs you should be able to:*

+- Build a deep learning model in a Juypter Notebook using Keras on Timeseries data
+- Deploy the trained deep learning model as an API on the Watson Machine Learning Service
+- Create and submit deep learning experiments in parellel for hyperparameter optimization
+- Compare deep learning training runs for accuracy

 ### Get Started
 ### [Part 1](https://github.com/justinmccoy/timeseries-rnn-lab-part1) - Train a Recurrent Neural Network, and deploy the model as an API